How to Stop Procrastinating: The Science-Backed Fix

 22,000 employees surveyed.
 Those who procrastinated regularly reported lower incomes, less job stability, and delayed career starts.
 The cost of avoidance is not just stress.
 It is money.

-What Actually Works to Stop Procrastinating
+What Actually Works to Stop Procrastinating?

 If procrastination is an emotion problem, then the solutions need to target emotions, not schedules.
 Buying a planner will not fix this.
 Color-coded calendars will not fix this.
 Strategies that work address the feeling that triggers avoidance.

 Cognitive behavioral therapy has the strongest evidence.
 Randomized controlled trials by Rozental and colleagues found large effect sizes: d = 1.29 for internet-based CBT and d = 1.24 for group CBT.
 These are not small improvements.
 These are massive shifts.
 CBT works because it targets the distorted thoughts ("this has to be perfect," "I will fail anyway," "I am not in the right mood") that fuel avoidance.
 It also reduces the depression and anxiety that ride alongside chronic procrastination.
+Many of the core methods are CBT techniques you can use on yourself, no therapist required.

 Not everyone needs a therapist.
 Several techniques drawn from CBT principles work in everyday practice.